 }The UI knows that approvePayment requires c1.
 It asks MSAL for a token that satisfies that requirement.
 MSAL checks the cache, finds the current token doesn't have acrs: ["c1"], and triggers an interactive sign-in with the claims request.
 The user gets prompted, the new token comes back, and the API call goes out with a token that already satisfies the requirement.
 The API just does normal token validation.
 No 401, no claims challenge header, no special handling.

 The complexity in most authentication context tutorials is the song-and-dance of API-to-UI communication.
 The actual core idea is much smaller: the UI asks Entra for a token with the right claims, and the API checks that the token has them.
 That's it.
+The rest is just the "nice to haves" for building robust enterprise systems.

 What's in the token after a step-up